Tidwell/hearthstone.gg-static/content/articles/log-file.md

 	"author": "Tidwell",
 	"date": "1448235748590",
 	"category": "Game Internals",
-	"description": "Analysis of the Hearthstone log file, the format, output, and tools for working with the logs."
+	"description": "Analysis of the Hearthstone log file, the format, output, and tools for working with the logs.", "image": "logs.jpg"
 }

 ---